bogaudio/BogaudioModules/README-prerelease.md

   - When MODE is TRIG, a trigger CV or press of the TRIGGER button will start a normal DADSR cycle, but controlled by an internal gate CV.
 The internal gate persists for the time set by the HOLD knob.
   - The envelope is output as a 0-10 signal at port ENV.
 Its inverse (10V - ENV) is output at INV.
 When a release stage completes, a trigger is emitted at END.
   - When MODE is TRIGGER, the CYCLE switch controls whether the envelope loops or not upon completion of a release stage.
-  - Toggles allow selection of linear, exponential or inverse-exponential shapes for the attack, decay and release stages.
+  - Toggles allow selection of linear, exponential or inverse-exponential ("logarithmic", more or less) shapes for the attack, decay and release stages.
+  - The SPEED switch slows down the timing of segments by 10x.
   - The RETRIG switch controls the retrigger behavior (when a new gate or trigger happens while the envelope is running): ATT immediately attacks from the current envelope value (this is the typical behavior with many ADSRs), while RST causes a full reset of the envelope (restarting it at the delay stage).

 _Polyphony:_ <a href="#polyphony">polyphonic</a>, with channels defined by the TRIGGER input.
 Pressing the trigger button will trigger all channels.